dnerochain/dnero/docs/commands/wallet/dnerocli_tx_withdraw.md

 ## dnerocli tx withdraw

-withdraw stake to a validator or guardian
+withdraw stake to a validator or sentry

 ### Synopsis

-withdraw stake to a validator or guardian
+withdraw stake to a validator or sentry

 ```
 dnerocli tx withdraw [flags]